Constraints from Solar System tests on a covariant loop quantum black hole: Constraints on quantum parameter

 By definition, we find that:

 where $\Omega$ is the orbital angular velocity of the test particle.

 Based on these results, we can form the parallel transport equations as follows:

 For convenience, we substitute the derivatives with respect to coordinate time $t$ for derivatives with respect to proper time $\tau$.
-It's worth noting that $\mathrm{d}\tau=\mathrm{d}t/u^{t}$, and this leads to the following expressions for the spin vectors:
+It is worth noting that $\mathrm{d}\tau=\mathrm{d}t/u^{t}$, and this leads to the following expressions for the spin vectors:

 where

 is the angular velocity of the spin vector.
 Here we have assumed that the spin vector is radial directed at $t=0$, i.e. $S^{t}\left(0\right) = S^{\theta}\left(0\right) = S^{\phi}\left(0\right) = 0$.
 The coefficients can be gained by the conditions \eqref{equ:III.D-orth} and \eqref{equ:III.D-norm}.
 Hence, we can utilize the discrepancy between $\Omega$ and $\omega$ to detect the geodetic effect.